ReanFernandes/junior-theme/_posts/2020-07-20-cover-letter-automation.md

 * **`my_info.json`**: This file holds your personal details, like your name, contact information, and social media links.
 You set it up once, and the script pulls from it for every cover letter.
 * **`template.html`**: A clean, customizable HTML template that defines the structure and style of your final PDF.
 It uses Jinja2 syntax to insert your personal info and the cover letter body.
-* **`content/` directory**: This is where you write.
+* **`content/`**: This is where you write.
 Each cover letter body is just a simple `.txt` file.
 This separates your writing from the formatting, allowing you to focus purely on the words.
 * **`generate_pdf.py`**: The Python script is the core of the project.
 It reads your information, grabs the correct body text, renders the HTML template, and uses the WeasyPrint library to generate a polished PDF.

 With a single command, you can generate a new, perfectly formatted cover letter: